abhiramelf/SuperFabLabAR/README.md

 Some steps need to be done inorder to completely make the application working.

 1. In "DefaultTrackableEventHandler.cs" script that comes with Vuforia, you need to make some changes.
-2. Make the "OnTrackingLost()" function "public".
+2. Make the "OnTrackingLost()" method "public".
 This is by default a "protected" one.
 3. Add a new "public" variable - "newCustomStatus" to the script, which is of type "TrackableBehaviour.Status".
+4. In the "public" method "OnTrackableStateChanged()", assign the parameter "newStatus" to the variable "newCustomStatus".

+P.S. : These steps need to be executed everytime the project is opened.

 # Vuforia Image Targets
 The machines logos serve as the image targets for recognition.